Deliciously soft pancakes are great for a satisfying breakfast anytime when they are made with almond flour, quinoa and buckwheat.

 These and other signs may be your body calling for some attention.
 Our body is typically really good at saying, “Hey, pay attention to me”.
 A lot of times, it comes at first in subtle ways but eventually it might start yelling at you.
 Take care of it before it starts yelling.
 You will feel better, promise!

 This can take some time and some patience, ok lots of patience but often it helps reveal solutions that otherwise stay tucked away.
-With my kids, we knew what their issues were, but, we would do a six-week diet to help heal their gut.
+With my kids, we knew what their issues were, but, we would do a six-week reset to help heal their gut.
 It would help their little tummies be happier.

-They come together quickly and they are perfect with a little drizzle of pure maple syrup.
+These pancakes come together quickly and they are perfect with a little drizzle of pure maple syrup.
 Quinoa is a complete protein and so is buckwheat so these are actually a protein packed little pancake.

 Grain Free Quinoa Almond Pancake

-4 tablespoons of oil (coconut oil, avocado oil or extra virgin olive oil)
+1/4 cup oil (coconut oil, avocado oil or extra virgin olive oil)

 2 eggs